dcarpintero/machine-learning/Transformer.md

 - Contextual nuances: such as sarcasm, irony, or sentiment, by attending to specific words or phrases that carry such meaning.

+# Categories

+Transformers can be grouped into three categories:
+  GPT-like (also called auto-regressive Transformer models) BERT-like (also called auto-encoding Transformer models) BART/T5-like (also called sequence-to-sequence Transformer models)

 # References
 - [Attention Is All You Need](https://arxiv.org/pdf/1706.03762.pdf)
 - [Transformer: A Novel Neural Network Architecture for Language Understanding](https://ai.googleblog.com/2017/08/transformer-novel-neural-network.html)